 Yes, dehumidifiers can improve indoor air quality.
 By reducing the humidity level (i.e. moisture), you can stop mold growth, inhibit dust mite reproduction, and slow down the spread of bacteria and viruses.

 For the best results, maintain an indoor humidity level of 35% to 50%.

 Should you use an air purifier or a dehumidifier in your basement?

-It depends.
 If you want to get rid of dampness and a musty odor, then it’s best to use a dehumidifier.

 If you want to have clean, fresh air to breathe, then use an air purifier.
 This unit can remove dust, allergens, mold spores, bacteria, and other contaminants that are commonly found in basement areas.

 Air purifier or dehumidifier for asthma?

 An air purifier is better for asthmatics because it removes the airborne contaminants that cause asthma attacks and difficulty breathing.